Black Triangles Between Your Teeth? Here's What You Can Do About It

 4. Tooth shape

-Teeth that are naturally more triangular or narrow at the base are more likely to leave gaps when positioned side by side.
-These shapes don’t leave enough room for the gums to fill the space completely.
+The teeth that naturally have a triangular shape will create spaces when placed next to each other.
+These shapes don’t leave enough room for the gums to fill the empty space completely.

 Are black triangles a problem?